aminya/setup-cpp/CONTRIBUTING.md

 pnpm install
 ```

+To avoid permenant changes to your system, you can use the test docker images under `./dev/docker/__tests__`.

 Before running the tests locally, backup your environment variables because faulty code might corrupt the environment.

 <https://stackoverflow.com/a/5147185/7910299>